 Can a Bailiff clamp my car?

-In 2014 significant changes were made to bailiff enforcement with the introduction of the Taking Control of Goods Regulations 2013.
-In relation to motor vehicles, Regulation 16 & 17 of the legislation clearly allows an enforcement agent to immobilise a vehicle by fitting a wheel clamp.
+A motor vehicle is the most popular item for a bailiff to seize.
+In 2014 significant changes were made to bailiff enforcement with the introduction of the Taking Control of Goods Regulations 2013 and in relation to motor vehicles, Regulation 16 & 17 of the allow an enforcement agent to immobilise a vehicle by fitting a wheel clamp.

 Location where a vehicle may be clamped